 On-demand content is in demand

 On-demand content enables consumers to engage with content on their own terms, in the time and place of their choice.
 On-demand content has made it possible to deliver content to audiences who reside in different time zones, who have different work hours, and for whom time is a constraint.

-For an average consumer these are exciting times, with a huge variety of media and entertainment to choose from.
-People consume content via websites, apps and digital streaming options.
+For an average consumer, these are exciting times, with a huge variety of media and entertainment to choose from.
+People consume content via websites, apps, and digital streaming options.
 The freedom to get whatever content they desire anytime, anywhere is no longer a luxury but something they’ve come to expect.
-With platforms such as mobile devices, tablets and modern-day computers, consumers today benefit from an enhanced user experience and the convenience to access on-demand content where and when they like without much fuss.
+With platforms such as mobile devices, tablets, and modern-day computers, consumers today benefit from an enhanced user experience and the convenience to access on-demand content where and when they like without much fuss.
 Content owners, on the other hand, can monetize their content based on a subscription model.
 Today, services like Amazon Prime Video and Netflix provide a staggering amount of on-demand content globally.
 To quote some data: Netflix boasts of a subscriber base of 117 million in over 190 countries to whom it delivers over 140 million hours of content.

 Netflix is a direct-to-consumer subscription video service that allows customers to watch a wide variety of streaming videos.
 It has a library of on-demand movies and TV shows that users can watch on any screen, anytime, and logged in from anywhere in the world.

 Benefits of on-demand content include ease of creating and accessing content.
 You create a video or webinar and people watch, read or share the content.
-The content is available 24-7-365 on any device with internet connection.
+The content is available 24-7-365 on any device with an internet connection.
 Consumers can access the content while balancing work schedules and time zones.
 They can come back and visit the content time and again or split their viewing time according to convenience.
 All these factors contribute to a longer lifespan of the digital asset and an almost guaranteed high customer retention and lead generation.